-Here’s a checklist of all signs and symptoms of Pernicious Anemia.
-Keep in mind, severity and frequency vary among patients.
-Some people show just a few, others may experience the entire spectrum.
-As a general rule, the more Pernicious Anemia symptoms you have, the more likely you are to have a diagnosis of PA.
+Here’s a checklist of all signs and symptoms of pernicious anemia.
+However, keep in mind that severity and frequency vary among individuals.
+Some people show just a few signs, others may have the entire spectrum.
+As a rule, the more pernicious anemia symptoms you have, the more likely you are to have a positive PA diagnosis.

 - Shortness of breath.
-Are you out of breath easily?
-Do you often gasp for air or feel as if you need to stop and take a deep breath?
+Are you easily out of breath?
+In other words, do you often gasp for air, or feel the need to stop and take a deep breath?

 - Extreme fatigue.
-Do you feel an overwhelming sense of tiredness that grips you almost 24/7?
-Do you wake up tired in the morning?
+Do you feel a strong sense of tiredness that constantly haunts you?
+Do you wake up feeling tired in the morning?

 - Skin problems.
-Psoriasis, eczema, or acne?
-Do you see any dry skin or white patches (vitiligo) anywhere on your body?
-Red skin around your nose/cheeks (rosacea)?
+I.e. psoriasis, eczema, acne.
+Can you spot any dry skin, white patches (vitiligo) or red skin around your nose or cheeks (rosacea)?

 - Brain fogs.
-Find it hard to concentrate?
+Find it hard to focus?
 Do you often feel fuzzy or confused?
-Do you experience dementia-like symptoms — perhaps tend to forget things like the names of common objects, and/or leave items in the wrong place?
+All in all, think dementia-like symptoms.
+Do you tend to forget simple things, like the names of common objects, or leave items in the wrong place?

 - Clumsiness.
-Do you drop or tend to bump into things?
-Do you feel as if your coordination is impaired (also referred to as ataxia)?
+Do you fall down or tend to bump into things?
+Do you feel as if your coordination is impaired (also known as ataxia)?

 - Brittle, flaky nails.
-Are your nails frail and/or flaky?
+Are your nails frail or flaky?

 Neurological Symptoms of Pernicious Anemia

 - Tingling.
-Feel any pins and needles (can be anywhere, but most common in the hands/feet)?
-Do you feel a sensation as if a spider crawls on top of your face?
+Feel any pins and needles (most common in the hands or feet)?
+Likewise, do you feel a sensation as if a spider crawls on top of your face?

 - Numbness.
-Do parts of your body tend to become numb often?
+Do parts of your body tend to get numb sometimes?

 - Impaired balance.
 Feeling unsteady?
-Having problems putting on your underwear?
+Having problems putting on your underpants?
 Do you bump into walls with your shoulder?
-Have difficulties trying to stand up straight when it’s dark or with eyes closed?
-Do you have to hold onto something while showering?
-Feel a sense of vertigo when you’re at heights or a wide open space, and your only way to cope is to look at the floor while walking?
+Got problems trying to stand up straight when it’s dark or with eyes closed?
+Do you have to hold on to something when you’re taking a shower?
+Is there a sense of vertigo when you are high up or in a wide open space, and the only way to cope is to look at the floor?